 Throughout the year we participate in a number of Veteran’s StandDown events, offering free legal aid and assistance to military veterans who are engaged in the criminal justice process.
 During these events we represent veteran clients in their matters, help fill out legal paperwork, provide legal advice to them, and refer them to other resources available at the event and in the community.
 In 2018 alone, 895 veterans registered and received legal services at the event.

 In partnership with the Office of Public Defense Services, we offer a number of restoration of rights and set aside events throughout the year to assist those who have past criminal convictions fill out the appropriate legal documents to try to get their right to vote, right to serve on a jury, right to hold public office of trust or profit, and right to possess a gun restored.
-To see upcoming Restoration of Rights events and for more information, please visit the Restoration of Rights page or e-mail us.
+To see the Restoration of Rights informational flyer - please click here.
+For documents to start the process - please visit the Restoration of Rights page or e-mail us.

 Read our Restoration of Rights FAQs